 Note: Choosing the 36 months plan will get you the best value for your money!

-Step 3: Install WordPress on Your Web Host
+3.3.
+How to Install WordPress on Your Web Host

-With Bluehost, you don’t have to go through a separate WordPress installation process because Bluehost now does it by default.
-All you have to do is to choose your WordPress theme, specify the name and tagline for your blog, and you’ll be ready to get started with WordPress.
+Inside your Bluehost account, ll you have to do is choose your WordPress theme, then specify the name and tagline for your blog, and you’ll be ready to get started with WordPress.

-You’ll be then asked to choose the name and tagline for your blog.
+You’ll then be asked to choose the name and tagline for your blog.

 After specifying the details, click Next.
 Bluehost will now automatically install WordPress for you.
 Once it’s done, it’ll show you a screen like this: